-The previous Australian and New Zealand default guideline value (DGV) for aluminium in marine water was a low-reliability environmental concern level (ECL) of 0.5 $\mu$ g/L. This was based on applying a safety factor of 200 to the lowest value of a limited dataset of mostly acute toxicity data for 6 species from 3 taxonomic groups (ANZECC and ARMCANZ 2000).
+The previous Australian and New Zealand default guideline value (DGV) for aluminium in marine water was a low-reliability environmental concern level (ECL) of 0.5 μ g/L. This was based on applying a safety factor of 200 to the lowest value of a limited dataset of mostly acute toxicity data for 6 species from 3 taxonomic groups (ANZECC and ARMCANZ 2000).
 There are now more data available on aluminium chronic toxicity to marine species, including a substantial number of Australasian species.
 This has enabled the derivation of improved DGVs compared to those in ANZECC and ARMCANZ (2000).
 The DGVs reported here build upon aluminium marine guideline values derived by Golding et al. (2015) and later updated by van Dam et al. (2018a).

-Open-ocean concentrations of dissolved aluminium are typically in the range of nanograms per litre, while concentrations of 1-5 $\mu$ g/L have been reported in uncontaminated coastal waters in Australia (Golding et al. 2015).
+Open-ocean concentrations of dissolved aluminium are typically in the range of nanograms per litre, while concentrations of 1-5 μ g/L have been reported in uncontaminated coastal waters in Australia (Golding et al. 2015).
 In marine waters, aluminium speciation is dominated by soluble mononuclear hydroxy species (Al(OH)3 and Al(OH)4-), with no polynuclear species detected.
 Concentrations of colloidal species in marine waters are typically extremely low (Golding et al. 2015), in contrast to freshwaters.

-The chronic toxicity values of aluminium to marine species range across 3 orders of magnitude, from 14 $\mu$ g/L for the sensitive diatom Ceratoneis closterium (72-hour IC10 for growth; see Glossary and acronyms for definitions) (Harford et al. 2011) to 28,000 $\mu$ g/L for the tolerant echinoderm Heliocidaris tuberculata (72-hour NOEC for larval development) (Golding et al. 2015).
-The solubility limit for aluminium in marine waters is around 500 $\mu$ g/L (Angel et al. 2016), and both dissolved and some precipitated forms of aluminium are bioavailable and toxic to some species.
+The chronic toxicity values of aluminium to marine species range across 3 orders of magnitude, from 14 μ g/L for the sensitive diatom Ceratoneis closterium (72-hour IC10 for growth; see Glossary and acronyms for definitions) (Harford et al. 2011) to 28,000 μ g/L for the tolerant echinoderm Heliocidaris tuberculata (72-hour NOEC for larval development) (Golding et al. 2015).
+The solubility limit for aluminium in marine waters is around 500 μ g/L (Angel et al. 2016), and both dissolved and some precipitated forms of aluminium are bioavailable and toxic to some species.
 For this reason, guideline values based solely on dissolved fractions of aluminium are not appropriately protective of aluminium toxicity.
-Thus, the DGVs reported here are based on both dissolved and precipitated forms of aluminium to toxicity.
+Thus, the DGVs reported here are based on both dissolved, colloidal and precipitated forms of aluminium contributing to toxicity.

-Very high reliability DGVs for total aluminium in marine waters were derived based on chronic EC10, IC10 and NOEC data for 18 marine species belonging to 8 taxonomic groups, with a good fit of the species sensitivity distribution (SSD) to the toxicity data.
-The DGVs for 99%, 95%, 90% and 80% species protection are 9 $\mu$ g/L, 37 $\mu$ g/L, 72 $\mu$ g/L and 160 $\mu$ g/L, respectively.
-The 95% species-protection level for aluminium of 37 $\mu$ g/L should be used when assessing ecosystems that are slightly to moderately disturbed.
+Very high reliability DGVs for aluminium in marine waters were derived based on chronic EC10, IC10 and NOEC data for 18 marine species belonging to 8 taxonomic groups, with a good fit of the species sensitivity distribution (SSD) to the toxicity data.
+The DGVs for 99%, 95%, 90% and 80% species protection are 9 μ g/L, 37 μ g/L, 72 μ g/L and 160 μ g/L, respectively.
+The 95% species-protection level for aluminium of 37 μ g/L should be used when assessing ecosystems that are slightly to moderately disturbed.
+Because the DGVs are well below the solubility limit of aluminium in seawater, a dissolved aluminium measurement (operationally defined as 0.45- μ m-filtered measurement) of an environmental sample will be appropriate for comparison with the DGVs.